Rotating black strings beyond Maxwell's electrodynamics: Summary and conclusion

-To summarize, in this paper we have constructed, for the first time, the asymptotically AdS rotating black string solutions in the presence of ModMax NLE.
-In order to formulate properly the associated thermodynamics, we have investigated the near-horizon behavior of solutions to find the mass and the Hawking temperature of the solution.
-We also calculate the entropy, mass, angular momentum, electric and magnetic charges and the electrostatic potential of solutions and show that the first law of thermodynamics is satisfied for the black string solution in ModMax theory.
-Finally, we have investigated the stability of solution and found that, due to the negativity of the heat capacity, the solution is unstable in the canonical ensemble.
-We found the same result for the grand-canonical ensemble due to the negativity of the Hessian determinant.
+To summarize, in this paper we have constructed, for the first time, the asymptotically AdS rotating black string solutions in EG, ECG and EQG theories with BI/ModMax source.
+In order to formulate properly the associated thermodynamics, we have investigated the near-horizon behavior of solutions to find the mass parameter and the Hawking temperature.
+We also have calculated the entropy, ADM mass, angular momentum, electric charge and the electrostatic potential of solutions and show that the first law of thermodynamics is satisfied for the black string solution in EG/ECG/EQG-BI/ModMax theories.
+Also, we have explored the extremality of solutions.
+Thermal stability of solutions have been investigated which shows a phase transitions.

+It is worth to mention that, although in the case of ModMax theory one finds $ {\sf P}=0 $, the nonlinear characteristic of the black string can be seen from the $ e^{-\gamma} $ terms which appear in the solution.
+Note that, we do not see the coefficient $ e^{-\gamma} $ as an overall factor.
+This is more obvious in the case of higher-curvature theories coupled to the ModMax Lagrangian, where in spite of the vanishing $ {\sf P} $, the various factors $ e^{-\gamma} $, $ e^{-2\gamma} $, $ e^{-3\gamma} $, $ \cdots $ appear in the solution.

 As a next step, it would be interesting to probe the corresponding solutions in higher dimensions.
-Finding the solutions in the context of higher-order gravities such as Einsteinian cubic \cite{Bakhtiarizadeh:2021vdo} and quartic \cite{Bakhtiarizadeh:2021hjr} gravity is also an interesting feature.
+Finding the solutions in the context of other higher-order gravities is also an interesting feature.